briandconnelly/BEACONToolkit/analysis/doc/analysis.md

 	sd(normal_parasites$ShannonDiversity)
 	[1] 0.7816895

 This tells us about the variation in our observed data but not the sample distribution, which is what we care about.
 We want to know if we repeated this experiment over and over again, what would the variation in our observed mean be.
-We can get at this using the standard error of the mean or S.E.M., which is estimating the variation in the sampling distribution.
+We can get at this using the standard error of the mean or SEM, which is estimating the variation in the sampling distribution.
 Unfortunately there is no built-in R function for this, but it is relatively simple to compute.

 	sem <- function(values) {sd(values)/sqrt(length(values))}
 	sem(normal_parasites$ShannonDiversity)
 	[1] 0.1105476

 A very useful measure of our uncertainty in the estimated mean is the 95% confidence interval.
-These are roughly 2*S.E.M above and below the mean, but the exact number of S.E.Ms can be calculated using the t-distribution quantiles.
+These are roughly 2*SEMs above and below the mean, but the exact number of SEMs can be calculated using the t-distribution quantiles.
 Here we want the middle 95% of the values, so we want to know where the extreme 5% of the data falls, but split between extreme low and extreme high values (i.e., the lower 0.025 and upper 0.975 quantiles).

 	qt(c(0.025, 0.975), df=length(normal_parasites$ShannonDiversity))
 	[1] -2.008559  2.008559

-In this case, it is slightly more than 2 S.E.Ms.
+In this case, it is slightly more than 2 SEMs.
 In general, with more than 20 or so samples, 2 is a good approximation for the 95% confidence intervals.
 Now we can calculate what our 95% confidence intervals are for the mean host diversity of typical parasite runs.

 	c( mean(normal_parasites$ShannonDiversity) -2.008559*sem(normal_parasites$ShannonDiversity),
 	   mean(normal_parasites$ShannonDiversity) + 2.008559*sem(normal_parasites$ShannonDiversity))
 	[1] 1.047092 1.491175

 We could also use the `t.test` function to compute the 95% confidence intervals for us.

 	t.test(normal_parasites$ShannonDiversity, conf.int=T)